angelic-algorithms/bkln-ui-takehome/README.md

 ## Deliverables

 1. **Project Code**
-   - All source code needed to run the project.
+   - All source code needed to run the project. **Please do not include `node_modules` or any dependencies in your zip.
+The final zip archive should be less than 1MB.**

 2. **Brief Documentation**
    - A short README detailing: